 In 2019, the Association of Fish and Wildlife Agencies' Energy and Wildlife Policy Committee conducted a survey of state fish and wildlife agencies (SFWA) related to wind siting and wildlife issues.
-In September 2019, the survey results were compiled into a publicly available final report with recommendations.
-One of the recommendations was to identify and share state policy mechanisms that may support low-impact wind development.
+In September 2019, the survey results were compiled into a publicly available final report with recommendations.1 One of the recommendations was to identify and share state policy mechanisms that may support low-impact wind development.

 The purpose of this paper is to follow through on this recommendation.
 It is a compilation of state policies that either require, allow for, or encourage consultation with state wildlife agencies during decision-making related to wind projects.
 It draws from responses to the 2019 survey, as well as other examples identified through independent research.
+Additional research was completed in the Fall of 2023 to reflect new or updated policies.
 All the information provided in this document is publicly available.

 This paper is not a comprehensive assessment of the policies that currently exist in all 50 states, nor does it proport to evaluate the effectiveness of existing policies in supporting low-impact wind siting.
 This document does not replace the need to confer with state agencies, including SFWAs, to determine a state's required or recommended consultation processes.
+Please refer to the ACP/AFWA Communications Framework for Wind Project Proponents and State Fish and Wildlife Agencies for suggested protocols for communication.